Untitled (heads or tails)

 The forms and patterning of light tubes in 'Untitled (heads or tails)' 2009 are derived from the traditional Aboriginal carved trees of inland New South Wales.
 As the artist has written of this work:

-"'Untitled (domestic heads or tails)' references Koori 'marayarrang', carved scar trees, which are incised with traditional cultural designs similar to that found on shields, boomerangs and possum skin cloaks.
+"'Untitled (heads or tails)' references Koori 'marayarrang', carved scar trees, which are incised with traditional cultural designs similar to that found on shields, boomerangs and possum skin cloaks.
 These designs are specific to NSW and are part an important part of Koori culture.

 Many of the scar trees were cut down and sent to museum collections around Australia.

-The last major grove when logged filled two trucks.
+The last major grove when logged filled two tucks.
 A coin was casually tossed to decide which truck load of traditional cultural material would go to which museum, hence the title of this artwork.

 As with all of Jones' light works, the units radiate heat and intense white light, creating a field of energy in the gallery.
 The formal regularity of the design of uniform industrially manufactured units recalls the light sculptures of such minimal artists as American Dan Flavin or, in Australia, Peter Kennedy.
 Yet Jones' work has a skein of other references alien to minimalism such as the specific reference to carved trees in this work, and in other works inspiration from natural forms found in the Australian landscape, motifs on Aboriginal shields and from patterns in domestic design.
-Jones synthesises these particular cultural references with the history of formal abstraction and light works in 20th century western art.
-His works' very muteness on the questions of identity and content that knowledge of its specific references may raise is in itself eloquent and perhaps by extension, political.
+Jones' synthesises these particular cultural references with the history of formal abstraction and light works in 20th-century western art.
+His works very muteness on the questions of identity and content that knowledge of its specific references may raise is in itself eloquent and perhaps by extension, political.